 Table of Contents

 As we continue to develop new technologies, we learn more about what computers are capable of doing.
-In fact, computers are becoming so advanced that we’re training them to act and think more like humans do.
+In fact, computers are becoming so advanced that we’re training them to act and think more as humans do.
 Computers are even “learning” how to function autonomously and can continuously improve on their own — all thanks to machine learning.

 What Is Machine Learning?

 Machine learning is the study of using algorithms and data that allow computers to perform tasks without instructions or input from human users.
-Different experts have created their own definitions to describe machine learning, but at its core, machine learning is characterized by computers performing autonomous improvement using real-world examples and data to do so, rather than continual human input.
+Different experts have created their own definitions to describe machine learning, but at its core, machine learning is characterized by computers performing autonomous improvement using real-world examples and data to do so, rather than a continual human input.

 AI vs Machine Learning

 At first glance, machine learning seems to have an almost interchangeable definition with “artificial intelligence” (AI).
 After all, Merriam-Webster defines AI as “a branch of computer science dealing with the simulation of intelligent behavior in computers; the capability of a machine to imitate intelligent human behavior.”
-However, upon closer inspection, it’s clear that these two terms are refer to entirely distinct things.
+However, upon closer inspection, it’s clear that these two terms refer to entirely distinct things.

 AI encompasses many different processes and practices, including things like neural networks and image processing; machine learning is one of these subsets of AI.
 So while AI can take many different forms, such as a self-driving car or a digital assistant like Siri or Alexa, machine learning describes a particular aspect of AI function: computers learning autonomously.

 Put simply, a human user puts data into the computer, which then analyzes the data and looks for patterns in it.
 When the computer finds a pattern, it adjusts how it processes or manages data to reflect what it found.
 After the computer finds enough patterns, it can begin to make predictions.
 Generally, if a larger amount of training data is put in, the computer will become more accurate, faster.